!pip install emoji

 - Training a model to derive the embeddings from scratch.

-- Using a pretrained embedding.
+- Using a pre-trained embedding.

 def pretrained_embedding_layer(word_to_vec_map, word_to_index):